Ford F-Series (seventh generation): Suspension components

-On two-wheel drive vehicles, the Twin I-Beam independent front suspension made its return; on 4x4-drive vehicles, the live front axle was replaced by a "Twin Traction Beam" design.
-The first standard-equipment independent front suspension system used in a four-wheel drive pickup truck, Twin Traction Beam (TTB) is a variant of the Twin I-Beam design, with one of the coil-sprung front I-beam axles supporting the front differential.
+On two-wheel-drive vehicles, the Twin-I-Beam independent front suspension made its return; on four-wheel-drive vehicles, the live front axle was replaced by a "Twin Traction Beam" design.
+The first standard-equipment independent front suspension system used in a four-wheel-drive pickup truck, Twin Traction Beam (TTB) is a variant of the Twin-I-Beam design, with one of the coil-sprung front I-beam axles supporting the front differential.

 The F-150 used a light duty Dana 44 TTB.
 From 1980 to 1984, the rear axle was typically a Ford 9-inch axle, with the Ford 8.8 axle being phased in gradually; the 9-inch ended production (alongside this generation) in 1986.

-The F-250 used an 8 lug version of the Dana 44 TTB called the Dana 44 TTBHD with the Dana 50 TTB being an option.
-The rear axle was a Dana 60 until mid-1985 when Ford phased out that axle for their own Sterling 10.25.
-Dana 60s could be either full float or semi float and came with a range of gear ratios.
-Semi-float Dana 60s were either c-clip style, which utilize c-clips to hold the axle shafts in, or pressed-in bearings which held the axles in with a special wheel bearing that bolted to the outer axle housing inside the brake drum.
+The F-250 used an 8-lug version of the Dana 44 TTB called the Dana 44 TTBHD with the Dana 50 TTB being an option.
+The standard rear axle was a Dana 60 until mid-1985 when Ford phased out that axle for their own Sterling 10.25.
+Dana 60s could be either full-floating or semi-floating and came with a range of gear ratios.
+Semi-floating Dana 60s were either C-clip style, which used C-clips to hold the axle shafts in, or pressed-in bearings which held the axles in with a special wheel bearing that bolted to the outer axle housing inside the brake drum.
 These were typically used in lighter-duty trucks.
-Up until then, early 1985 models were built with left over 1984 materials, making some parts tough to find.
+Up until then, early 1985 models were built with leftover 1984 materials, making some parts difficult to find.
+For the 1983 model year, and the release of the 6.9 IDI, the F-250 HD offered the Dana 70 single-rear-wheel rear axle used in the F-350.
+The only difference between the F-250 HD and the SRW F-350 is the leaf size.

 The F-350 used the Dana 50 TTB in front until a mid-year change in 1985, when the F-350 was fitted with the Dana 60 solid front axle.
 F-250s could be ordered with a Dana 50 TTB if it was a heavier duty model; all other F-250s were equipped with a Dana 44 TTB.
 These trucks were leaf sprung and used a single gas shock with no coil springs and radius arms like on the F-150.
-For the rear axle the F-350 trucks used a Dana 60 for the single rear wheel trucks and a Dana 70 for the dual rear wheel trucks until 1985 when Ford once again phased in their own Sterling axle.
+For the rear axle, the F-350 trucks used a Dana 60 for the single-rear-wheel trucks and a Dana 70 for the heavier-duty SRW and dual-rear-wheel trucks until mid-1985, when Ford once again phased in its own Sterling 10.25 axle.

-Factory lifts used 2" blocks on the rear suspension, or 2" front and 4" rear on HD trucks, usually on F250s and higher trims.
-Heavier duty F150s could be ordered with 2" blocks.
+Factory lifts used 2" blocks on the rear suspension, or 2" front and 4" rear on HD trucks, usually on F-250s and higher trims.
+Heavier duty F-150s could be ordered with 2" blocks.